- Search The Registry

 - Street Team Youth Programs

 *Helen Gray Edmonds was born on this date in 1911.
 She was a Black educator and political activist.

 From Lawrenceville, Va., she was the daughter of John Edward Edmonds and Ann Williams.
 She attended St. Paul’s High School and St. Paul’s College.
 Edmonds graduated from Morgan State University in 1933.
 After this, she earned a master’s degree from Ohio State University in 1938.

-From 1941-1977, she was a professor at North Carolina Central University.
+From 1941-1977, she was a North Carolina Central University professor.
 During this time, she wrote several books.
-Some of them include African American Faces in High Places, 1971, and The Negro in Fusion Politics in North Carolina 1894-1901 1973.
+Some include African American Faces in High Places, 1971, and The Negro in Fusion Politics in North Carolina 1894-1901, 1973.
 Edmonds was politically active in the Republican Party, an alternative delegate to the General Assembly of the United Nations.

 She was also a special emissary for President Eisenhower in Liberia.
 She served on the National Advisory Council of the Peace Corps and was a member of the Defense Advisory Council on Women in the Armed Services.
 Edmonds died at Duke University Hospital in Durham, North Carolina, on May 9, 1995.